OctopusDeploy/blog/blog/2020-05/octopus-release-2020-2/index.md

 // TODO: Add screenshot

 It is now possible to add run conditions to rolling deployments.
-This adds great flexibility and
+This adds greater flexibility to rolling deployments and allows you to customize the deployment process based on your specific needs.

 [Learn more](https://octopus.com/docs/deployment-process/conditions)